irenemariajoseph/irenemariajoseph/README.md

 ## 🙋🏻‍♀️ About Me

-- 🔭 I’m currently persue a degree in  Multimedia Nusantara University
+- 🔭 I'm currently pursuing a degree in Multimedia Nusantara University

 - 🌱 I’m currently majoring in Information System